riceset/riceset/README.md

 <h2> 💭 Currently, I am </h2>

 - Taking Stanford CS193p: Developing Applications for iOS
-- Preparing for the Test of Chinese as a Foreign Language (華語文能力測驗)
+- Preparing for the Test of Chinese as a Foreign Language

 <p align="right">
   <a href="中文.md" style="font-weight: bold;">中文版本</a>